-- a) the proposed use is compatible with a residential area; - b) the proposed use is compatible with the Council's regeneration objectives for the area; and - c) any partial redevelopment would not make it more difficult to develop the remainder of the site.
+- i. the proposed use is compatible with a residential area - ii. the proposed use is compatible with the Council's regeneration objectives for the area, and - iii. any partial redevelopment would not make it more difficult to develop the remainder of the site.